 Widen the doors to allow wheelchair access.
 Allow 36 inches for the door width.
 If the door is too narrow, you will need to remove the door and install a wider one.

-Quick & Easy Tip: Use an offset hinge to widen a door without rebuilding the door frame quickly.
+Quick & Easy Tip: Use an offset hinge to quickly widen a door without rebuilding the door frame.

 Allow a clear space in front of the light switches and electrical outlets.

-Install lighted switches to see what you are doing when it is dark.
+Use wheelchair-accessible lighted switches to see what you are doing when dark.
 For example, use a rocker style or touch sensor light switch.
 Another choice is to use a voice-controlled device such as an Alexa product.

-Select a countertop with a low edge, so you don’t have to bend down when using it.
+Select a low-edge countertop so you don’t have to bend down.
 Choose the best countertop material that you can afford.
 Use rounded edges and corners on your countertop.

 Consider installing a motorized shade or curtain so you can open and close it with the touch of a button.
 The motorized shades will make it easier for you to get light and privacy in the bathroom when needed.
-Allow plenty of light in the bathroom.
+Allow plenty of light into the room.

-Install windows that open quickly from a seated or standing position.
-Easy to reach windows will allow you to get fresh air into the bathroom without having to struggle.
+Place windows that open quickly from a seated or standing position.
+Easy-to-reach windows will allow you to get fresh air into the bathroom without struggling.